ashish0kumar/CineTV/README.md

-# Movies and shows website built using html, css, javascript and TMDB API
+# Movies and shows website built using html, css, javascript and TMDB API.